 - Unexplained stomach pains.

-- If possible, ask the previous tenants the rough cost of gas, electricity and water.
+- If relevant, ask the previous tenants the rough cost of gas and electricity.

-- Where you are responsible for bills, change the bills to your name with the relevant suppliers from the time you move in...decide whether joint names will be put on the bills or if the responsibility will be divided.
+- Where you are responsible for bills, change the bills to your name with the relevant suppliers from the time you move in, and decide whether joint names will be put on the bills or if the responsibility will be divided.
 It makes sense to put the names of all residents on the bills to ensure shared responsibility.

 - Don't think of doing without it; the number of burglaries and thefts in student houses is rising!
 Your landlord’s insurance will not cover your personal possessions.

 - Shop around to find the right insurance package for your requirements.